-This gorgonzola pasta is rich and delicious, and surprisingly easy to make!
+This gorgonzola pasta recipe is rich and delicious, and surprisingly easy to make!
 Penne pasta swims in a decadent gorgonzola sauce that only has three ingredients.
 Ready in about 20 minutes!

 Jump to:

-- Gorgonzola cheese: There are two types of gorgonzola cheese most commonly found in the States, dolce which is creamier and piccante which is more crumbly.
+- Gorgonzola cheese: There are two types of gorgonzola cheese most commonly found in the U.S., dolce which is creamier and piccante which is more crumbly.
 Both will work in this recipe.
 And you may find that it's not even labeled, so go with what you got.

 - Penne pasta: Penne is the ultimate vehicle for this gorgonzola sauce.
 Just enough surface area on the outside and the right amount of absorption through the hole in the middle.
 Use GOOD pasta, I like DeCecco which is widely available.

 - Heavy cream and unsalted butter: Because what else would you need for a cream sauce?
+The cream and butter will stabilize the gorgonzola as it melts to make the pasta sauce and keep it from breaking.

 - Kosher salt: For the pasta water ONLY!
-The gorgonzola will probably have enough salt on its own to season the sauce.
+The gorgonzola will probably have enough salt on its own to season the cream sauce.

 - Pasta water: You'll need to save some of the pasta water to thicken the sauce and ensure it sticks to the noodles.